Afghanistan Is About To Vote For President Amid Worries Of Fraud And Violence

 Those concerns were underscored when 10 former election commission officials were jailed for five years each for abusing their authority and tampering with votes in parliamentary elections held in October 2018.
 The chairman of the electoral complaints commission was also jailed.

 So far, the election commission has said that 431 polling centers will be closed.
-But another 14 may also be shuttered.
+But 14 others may also be shuttered.
 Local media reported that between 1,000 and 1,500 will remain open, but face the risk of attack.

 Some polling centers were expected to be open in areas under Taliban control, what Clark described as "really dodgy places ... places where mass fraud is attempted."